hipe/tmx/fields/doc/issues/036-failure-tree-expression.md

-this member has been given the intentionally overly simple name `reasons` with this comment added to help future-proof it from endless future renames. its name suggests that it should be an array, with each item perhaps being some sort of "reason" object. well it *is* an array, but the structure of each item is a bit of a subjunctive:
+this member has been given the intentionally overly simple name `reasons` with this comment added to help future-proof it from endless future renames. its name suggests that it should be an array, with each item perhaps being some sort of "reason" object. but:

+  - it is not necessaritly an array,
+  - its items are not necessarily "reason" objects.

+as for whether or not it is an array, we are now allowing the experiment that this can indifferently be an array or a stream, if for some reason it was really advantageous to have your missing requireds as a stream that is evaluated lazily IFF needd :[#here.A.2].

-at present each "reason" item is either a formal-attribute-like (representing a missing required field, which is the classic use case) *or* the item is a #[#ze-030.1] "reasoning" structure (see).
+as for the items of this collecition, at present each "reason" item is either a formal-attribute-like (representing a missing required field, which is the classic use case) *or* the item is a #[#ze-030.1] "reasoning" structure (see).